Senior Cancer Research Fellowship

 You should have:

-- Obtained a PhD or MD and extensive post-doctoral research experience if you are a clinician.
+- A PhD or MD and extensive post-doctoral research experience

 You should not:

-- Have a core-funded Group Leader position at one of our Institutes2
+Have a core-funded Group Leader position at one of our Institutes*

 There are also some other locations that are not eligible; please contact us before starting your application to see whether your host institution is covered.

 If your salary is fully funded by your host institution, you may be eligible for our Programme Foundation Award.
-If you are uncertain which is the right scheme for you, please contact the office to discuss the best application route.
+If you are uncertain which is the right scheme for you, please contact us to discuss the best application route.

 Funding support is provided for up to six years, or equivalent duration for part-time working.